The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 Area of Effect refers to using skills that hit multiple targets in one go.
 The AoE skills themselves have a lower potency than single target skills.
 So what is the big deal?

-For Endwalker Warriors, the options are pretty clear cut.
+For Dawntrail Warriors, the options are pretty clear cut.
 At level 100, the AoE rotation for Warriors is more effective than single target rotation if there are three or more targets to hit.

 Here is a nice table comparing various skills and combos and their effective potency at different situations.
 Do note that Fell Cleave wins in potency when fighting 3 targets or less.